SofaKingCool/Webradio-API/README.md

 # Webradio-API
-A minimal multi-service orientied search and streaming API for your Multi Theft Auto server
+A minimal multi-service oriented search and streaming API for your Multi Theft Auto server

 ## Getting Started
 ### Prerequisites